elbakramer/axhost/README.md

 * Numeric fields (`cc`, `cr`, `r`) accept decimal or hex (`0x...`) values.
 * You can use `//` to skip intermediate fields while keeping their defaults.
 * Trailing fields can be omitted entirely if not needed.
+* `REGCLS_SUSPENDED` is added automatically during registration when applicable.
+* Explicitly specifying the `r` field bypasses all defaults (`REGCLS_MULTI_SEPARATE`, `REGCLS_SUSPENDED`) and global flags (`--single-use`/`--multiple-use`).
+Your value is used exactly as provided.
+* When using `--multiple-use`, the host tries to re-register the original InProc class factory when applicable to prevent the surrogate from instantiating itself.
+Using an explicit alias is recommended to clearly separate the surrogate registration from the source.

 #### Examples